tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 <!--more-->

-Because of all the work we did in our last post, writing this parser will actually be *simpler* than the lexer.
-We've already broken up our source code into bite-size tokens, and used the whitespace to infer semicolons and braces.
-Because of this, our parser's job is much simpler.
+Because of all the work we did last time, this part should actually be *simpler*.
+We've already broken up our source code into bite-size tokens, using whitespace to infer semicolons and braces.
+Having this clean representation makes our parser's job much easier.

-# Parsing in theory
+# Parsing in Theory

-Before we start writing out our parser in code, let's try and figure out what a parser is supposed to do, and why we need a parser anyways.
+Before we start coding our parser, let's try and figure out what a parser is supposed to do, and why we need one anyways.

-The goal of parsing is to go from our source code, to a representation that we can actually work with.
+The goal of parsing is to go from our *source code*, to a representation that we can actually work with.
 We want to transform Haskell code like:

 ```haskell
 foo = 2 + 3 * 4
 ```

-into some kind of data structure that we can meaningfully.
-We'll be using this data structure to make sure that the usage of types makes sense, and then eventually turning the data structure into C code.
+into some kind of data structure that we can progressively analyze and transform into C code.
+We'll need to analyze things like the scoping of names, and the usage of types.
+We'll also be gradually transforming and simplifying our representation, with the goal of getting closer and closer to C.

+We've already written one chunk of this parsing: the lexer.
+The lexer takes some source code, and groups it up into small tokens.
+Each token doesn't
-We've already written one chunk of this transformation: the lexer.
-The lexer groups up this source code into small tokens.
-Each token the lexer produces wouldn't make sense as separate chunks.
-Our parser needs to take these tokens, and then analyze their structure to produce a data structure representing our code.
+make sense as separate chunks.
+Our parser needs to take these tokens, analyze their structure, and produce a data structure representing the source code.

-## Tokens are not enough
+## More than Tokens?

-After the lexer, we already have a data structure: a list of tokens.
-Why not just use this as our representation of source code?
+Our lexer already gives us a data structure: a list of tokens.
+Why not just use this to represent Haskell code?

+Unfortunately, this isn't going to work;
-This won't be very useful, because the tokens don't really reflect the structure of our source code.
+the tokens aren't expressive enough to really reflect the structure of Haskell.

 Take this example:

 ```haskell
 x = 2 + 2